Great Conversations Start with Hello

 1. Unpack your kit

-Your kit comes with everything you need to plan, promote, and host a great conversation event, including take-home materials that can be co-branded.
+Your kit comes with everything you need to plan, promote, and host a great conversation event, whether it's for staff or your community.

 2. Plan your event

-Use our comprehensive Event Planning Guide that will walk you through everything from where and when to hold your event to a script to make your event run smoothly.
+Our comprehensive planning guides will walk you through everything from where and when to hold your event to step-by-step guide to hosting the game.

 3. Host your great conversation event